-In order to allow two or more SIP terminals (VoIP phones or devices) on a network to operate reliably behind one router, please ensure each SIP terminal uses different Local Ports.
+In order to allow two or more SIP devices (VoIP phones or apps) on a network to operate reliably behind one router, please ensure each SIP device uses different Local Ports.

 Most VoIP phones and devices will be pre-configured to use the following ports: